 Hours of business

 In recent years, the Saudi Arabian government has started taking steps to increase the percentage of women in the workplace.
 However, women in Saudi Arabia still play a very small role in public life, and even less so in the corporate world.
-Female expats looking to do business in Saudi Arabia are warned that, over and above potential difficulties in getting work visas, they may be seen as inferiors in the business world in Saudi Arabia.
+Female expats looking to do business in Saudi Arabia are warned that, over and above potential difficulties in getting work visas, they may be seen as lesser in the business world in Saudi Arabia.
 This can make it hard to forge the kind of connections that are essential to successful business practice in the region.